elkuku/iitc-theme-chooser/readme.md

 Create a new folder in the `themes` folder for your theme.

-Inside that folder create a `meta.json` file containing:
+Inside that folder create a `meta.json` file containing the following keys:

-* A `name` key for the name being displayed to the user
+* `name` - the name being displayed to the user
-* A `preview` key with a link to a preview image
+* `preview`  - link to a preview image

 e.g.:
 ```json